 Whole Picture – for making overall picture adjustments such as exposure or contrast.

-Style or B&W, Bokeh, Vignette – for adding Vignettes, making images, Black and White or Sepia, and adjusting Depth of Field.
+Style or B&W, Bokeh, Vignette – for adding Vignettes, converting images to Black and White or Sepia, and adjusting Depth of Field.

-Depth – For adjusting colors depending on their distance from the camera.
-For instance you can choose to brighten objects in the mid distance while darkening nearby and far away objects to draw the viewer’s attention.
+Depth – for adjusting colors depending on their distance from the camera.
+For instance you can choose to brighten objects in the mid distance while darkening nearby and far away objects.

-Any labels you applied to your image will appear with their own set of Sliders and Presets below. e.g.Water, Mountain, Building, Ground, Grass, Plant, Tree, Object, Person, Animal, Rock, Metal, Sand.
-Areas labeled Sky have a different set of controls.
+Targeted editing – Any labels you applied to your image will appear with their own set of Sliders and Presets. e.g.Water, Mountain, Building, Ground, Grass, Plant, Tree, Object, Person, Animal, Rock, Metal, Sand.

 Unlabeled – for making adjustments to any areas that remain unlabeled, i.e. areas that are not colored in the Add & Edit Areas section.

-Lighting – for making a range of adjustments to the lighting of the whole image.
+Lighting – for making adjustments to the lighting of the whole image.

 Fixes – Sliders to remove noise (speckling) and to straighten the horizon and fix lines that should be vertical.